 What's Hoppening at SeaWorld San Diego Right Now?

 SeaWorld San Diego Dated Tickets are on sale now!
-You can purchase single day tickets from your favorite semi-aquatic froggy friends to save money!
+You can purchase single-day tickets from your favorite semi-aquatic froggy friends to save money!
+The weekday tickets and meal package tickets can especially save you some green.
 Don't froget to purchase discounted SeaWorld parking at the same time to save both money and time!
-After buying tickets, be sure to make a reservation, because SeaWorld limits capacity.
-We'll cover more of those reopening details a little later.
-Tadpoles 2 and under do not need a ticket or a reservation.

-If you buy the Dine and Drink Bundle, you can use your tasting voucher to get food and drink at restaurants and cart locations.
+If you purchase the meal package, you can use your save on food and drink at restaurants .
 Try dishes and treats at these restaurants:

 - Shipwreck Reef Cafe